mondeja/pymarketcap/README.md

 python setup.py install
 ```

-## Documentation:
+## Documentation
 All methods are self explained in doctrings.
-Also, you can see all available methods at [docs/README.md](https://github.com/mondeja/pymarketcap/blob/master/docs/README.md):
+Also, you can see all available methods in action at [wiki page](https://github.com/mondeja/pymarketcap/wiki).

 ## Testing
 ```